Injured In A Colorado Motorcycle Accident?Get the help you need today.

 Motorcycle riders often get an unjustified reputation for being reckless and violating traffic laws.
 But I don’t believe that’s the case.

 A major study from the Traffic Safety Center at the University of Southern California found that approximately 3/4 of motorcycle accidents involved a collision with another vehicle, usually a passenger automobile.
 It was also found that in 2/3 of these accidents, the driver of the other vehicle was at fault, rather than the biker.
 Drivers often fail to detect and recognize motorcycles in traffic.
-And that’s a dominant cause of motorcycle accidents.
+And that’s a common cause of motorcycle accidents.

-Facts & Safety Guidelines for Motorcycle Riders in Colorado
+Safety Guidelines for Colorado Motorcycle Riders

 According to a recent CDC study: